MosheBerman/MBCalendarKit/README.md

         return [self data][date];
     }

 **Note:** The dates used as keys must match the dates passed into the data source method exactly.
-One way to ensure this is to use the `dateWithDay:month:year` method defined in the `NSDate+Components.m` category to create the dates you pass to your events.
+One way to ensure this is to use the `NSCalendar`'s `[calendar isDate:equalToDate:toUnitGranularity:]`, passing in the two dates and `NSCalendarUnitDay` as the third argument, to create the dates you pass to your events.

 You can also see this code in `CKDemoViewController.m` in the demo app.